What is Bereavement Support Payment?

-Bereavement Benefit is a payment that may be made following the death of a spouse.
+Bereavement Support Payment is a payment that may be made following the death of a spouse or civil partner.
 They are usually available to both men and women who are under pension age.
 From 9 February 2023, unmarried couples with children can claim Bereavement Benefits if a partner dies.

 Am I eligible for a Bereavement Benefit?